How to use Payroller for JobKeeper payments

 4. For employees who earned less than $1,500, you will need to provide them with a top up.
 To do this, click on More and select JobKeeper.
 Enter the amount needed to make the total $1,500 and click on Add to the payslip.

-5. For your first and final JobKeeper payment for an employee, you will need to notify the ATO.
+5. For your first JobKeeper payment for an employee, you will need to notify the ATO.
 To do this, click on More and select JobKeeper.
-Select whether it is the first or final Jobkeeper payment and then select the relevant fortnight.
+Select whether it is the first Jobkeeper payment and then select the relevant fortnight.
 If all is correct, click on Add to the payslip.
 This will appear on the pay run as zero - leave it as so.
+You will also need to do the same process for your first pay run WITHOUT JobKeeper but instead, select that you have finished JobKeeper.
+This will indicate that you will no longer be receiving the payments.

 6. Adjust super as needed (this varies amongst employers so work out beforehand what you are required or would like to pay).